Breadcrumb

 What Happens

 Cervical cancer happens when abnormal cells on the cervix grow out of control.
 Cervical cancer can often be successfully treated when it's found early.
-It is usually found at a very early stage through a screening test, such as the Pap test.
+It is usually found at a very early stage through a screening test.

-If cervical cancer isn't treated, it may spread from the cervix to the vagina, and then into deeper tissue layers of connective tissue around the uterus.
-As it progresses, it may spread to the pelvic lymph nodes and other pelvic organs.
-Advanced-stage cancer may spread to lymph nodes; to other organs in the pelvis, causing problems with kidney and bowel function; or to other organs in the body, such as the liver and lungs.
+If cervical cancer isn't treated, it may spread from the cervix to the vagina.
+It may then spread into connective tissue around the uterus.
+From there it may spread to the pelvic lymph nodes and other pelvic organs.
+Advanced-stage cancer may spread to lymph nodes, to other organs in the pelvis where it can cause problems with kidney and bowel function, or to other organs in the body, such as the liver and lungs.

 Call your doctor if you have: